 that possibly we are not doing the

 right things.
-If we would ever come to
+And if we would ever come to

 admitting that, then maybe we will not